 Challenging a Foreclosure Based on a Faulty Affidavit

-Because the robo-signing mess has called into question the integrity of lender paperwork, courts will be more likely to scrutinize bank foreclosure affidavits and documentation and be more willing to entertain homeowner claims that documentation is faulty or false.
+Because the robosigning mess called into question the integrity of lender paperwork, courts are more likely to scrutinize bank foreclosure affidavits and documentation and are more willing to entertain homeowner claims that documentation is faulty or false.
 If you want to challenge the foreclosure of your home based on a faulty affidavit, the process depends on whether you live in a state where foreclosures go through court or not.
 A third option is to challenge the foreclosure in a Chapter 13 bankruptcy.